Greetings to you, music lovers and thrill seekers all across.

 And he was told, look, I don't know what you think you're doing.

-If you want to hold this job, and if you want to be able to put your kids through college, you're gonna cancel these raids.
+If you want to hold this job and if you want to be able to put your kids through college, you're going to cancel these raids.

-I am not gonna have my constituents this upset at me.
+I am not going to have my constituents this upset of me.

 You can't do these raids at this time of the year.